gds25/Java_Chatroom/README.md

-# IT114
+# Java Chatroom
 ## Gabriel Souza

+Implementation of a client-server chatroom, in which clients can create and join chatrooms and post messages hosted on a dedicated Java server.

-Milestone 4 includes my most recent commits and contains the completed code for this Java chatroom.
+## Milestone 4 includes my most recent commits and contains the completed code for this Java chatroom.